GLProtein: Global-and-Local Structure Aware Protein Representation Learning: Experiments

 \textbf{Results.} Table ~\ref{Contact Prediction} shows the experimental results of amino acid contact prediction.
 Specifically, we notice that our model GLProtein consistently outperforms other models in short- ($6 \leq seq < 12$), medium- ($12 \leq seq < 24$) and long-range ($seq > 24$) contact predictions.
 Notably, our model demonstrates better performance compared to SaProt, which is also a structure-based language model.
 We also randomly selected a protein from the contact test dataset for visual analysis.
 As shown in Figure \ref{contact_examples}, the left is our GLProtein's result of amino acid contacts.
 The right three are the contact maps of three baseline models, including KeAP, ESM-2 and ProtBERT.
 Figure \ref{contact_examples} shows more visually that GLProtein's prediction on the task of contact prediction is closer to labels, i.e., better performance on long-range contact prediction.
-For the secondary structure (SS-Q3 and SS-Q8), as shown in Figure \ref{fig:tape}, GLProtein outperforms other baselines in SS-Q8 task and shows competitive performance with ProtBERT, OntoProtein and KeAP in SS-Q3 task.
-Considering the approaches taken by Saprot, LM-GVP, and GearNet, which also incorporate protein structural information, the evident performance superiority of GLProtein over these methods indicates that it offers a more effective option for structure-based protein representation learning.
 We attribute the enhancements in performance achieved by GLProtein to its innovative integration of global and local structural information, which allows the pre-trained model to gain a deeper understanding of protein structure.
+More results can be found in the Appendix \ref{tape_results}.